About BYBORRE:

 I was responsible for defining the product-market fit: Create commercial offer that was production-safe enough to scale but design-led enough to attract premium brands and architects.
 I acted as the strategic bridge between the sales team (identifying opportunities) and the digital team (website & platform).

-The result gave our new target clients like architects access to our collection with a new configurator feature, which was a simple way to make a custom colored textile in a scale of their choice, while still offering interior designers to create from scratch using Create™.
+The result gave our new target clients like architects access to our collection with a new configurator feature, which was a simple way to make a custom colored textile in a scale of their choice, while still offering interior designers to design themselves using Create™.

 4. Outcomes: